xeolabs/xeolabs.github.com/_posts/2017-08-30-xeogl-picking.md

 5. Read the colour from the framebuffer at the canvas coordinates, map the colour back to an entity in the display list.
 4. Return a hit result containing the entity.

-### 4. Pick point on entity surface with world-space ray
+## 4. Pick point on entity surface with World-space ray

-Like the previous picking method, this one also involves firing a ray through the scene in World-space, to pick an entity, but this time we're also getting some geometric information about the intersection of the ray with the entity surface.
+Like the previous type of picking, this one also involves firing a ray through the scene in World-space, to pick an entity, but this time we're also getting geometric information about the intersection of the ray with the entity surface.
 <br>
 <br>